MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mac-install-with-intune.md

 ### Step 8: Microsoft Defender for Endpoint configuration settings

-In this step we will go over the “Preferences”, which enables you to configure anti-malware and edr policies using Microsoft Defender portal and Microsoft Intune.
+In this step, we'll go over the “Preferences," which enables you to configure anti-malware and edr policies using Microsoft Defender portal and Microsoft Intune.

 #### Set policies using Microsoft Defender portal